ziachap/osprey/README.md

 # Osprey

-Osprey is a .NET library for messaging and streaming across distributed systems intended for use on local area networks.
-It is designed to require zero configuration and be fully decentralised, meaning a large number of distributed services can interact with eachother and handle failures without intervention.
-For example, suppose a client application is receiving data through a SignalR feed from a service.
-If the server fails, the client can automatically locate an equivalent service and re-establish the SignalR feed.

-Features:
-* Decentralized service discovery
-* Automatic load balancing
+Osprey is a decentralized service discovery library that seeks to solve challenges around building flexible distributed systems with ephemeral services:

+- Can be run with zero configuration.
+- Dynamically discovers new services added to and removed from the network.
+- No need for a centralized store of available services.
+- Allows for distributed systems to be built using built-in load balancing.
-* SignalR support
+- Supports SignalR
-* Simple and lightweight
+- Simple and lightweight

 Here is a node called `osprey.server` on environment `production` setting itself up:
 ```
-using (var osprey = new OspreyBuilder("osprey.server", "production").Build())
+using (var osprey = new OspreyBuilder("my.server", "production").Build())
 {
     osprey.Start();